donnemartin/awesome-aws/CONTRIBUTING.md

 For the initial launch of `awesome-aws`, each repo listed meets at least one of the following criteria:

-* Official repo from [aws](https://github.com/aws) or [awslabs](https://github.com/awslabs)
 * Community-authored repo with 100+ stars
 * Community-vouched repo with < 100 stars
+* Official repo from [aws](https://github.com/aws) or [awslabs](https://github.com/awslabs)

+100+ stars for community repos is not a strict requirement, it only serves as a guideline for the initial compilation.
+If you can vouch for the awesomeness of a repo with < 100 stars and you can explain why it should be listed, please submit a pull request to start the discussion.

+**Pull requests might be left open for a period of time to let the community chime in and vouch for it.**  The [awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md) for all awesome lists aims for a curation, not a collection.

 An official repo from [aws](https://github.com/aws) or [awslabs](https://github.com/awslabs) can be removed if the community wishes.

-**100+ stars for community repos is not a strict requirement, it only serves as a guide post for the initial compilation.**  If you can vouch for the awesomeness of a repo with < 100 stars and you can explain why it should be listed, please submit a pull request.

 Check out the following sections for details on how to add/modify/remove links.